 It’s a crucial step that entails all the work before printing the object to the press.
 Converting the artwork files from RBG to CMYK is essential, and you need to contact the printing expert, who will offer complete guidance.
 The files are sent to the clients to give them an idea of what it would look like.
 The printing enterprises can share the file in PDF format, which the clients then review.
 After going through the file, they can propose layout, spacing, and design changes, which can be done at this stage.

 Now comes the stage where the printed materials are produced through the press machine.
 In offset printing, the color is not directly applied to the paper.
 Instead, metal plates transfer the design on rubber blanket cylinders.
 As a result, the image gets printed on paper with higher quality and precision.
 The result is a professional look with entirely engraved artwork on the surface.

 The final touch is given to the printed design, and the professionals trim, cut, and apply the finishing options to match the specifications requested by the client.
 The final product is then packed and delivered to the client.

 High-Definition Images: The offset printing results in high-quality images.
 The printer can manage ink flow, resulting in crystal clear pictures printed on the surface of different items.

-Low Cost: Another great aspect about offset printing is that it’s cheap, and you can get a large volume of designs printed without spending unnecessarily.
-The printing plates involved in the process are also inexpensive, which reduces the strain on the pocket.
+Low Cost: Another great aspect of offset printing is that it’s cheap, and you can print a large volume of designs without spending unnecessarily.
+The printing plates involved in the process are also inexpensive, reducing the pocket strain.

-Variety Of Surfaces: The offset printing suits best for plenty of surfaces, including different types of paper, cardstock, wood, fabric, vinyl, leather, or metal.
+Variety Of Surfaces: Offset printing suits best for plenty of surfaces, including different types of paper, cardstock, wood, fabric, vinyl, leather, or metal.